 I keep trying new combinations of Wild Gears to make “wheel-within-a-wheel” designs.
 While I (more or less) understand the math for predicting the number of points you’ll get when using one gear inside one ring, I haven’t figured it out for the patterns you get when you use a gear inside a hole in a wheel going around inside a larger ring.
 If someone can help me with this, please explain it in the comments.

 I do know, however, that if your small gear isn’t much smaller than the hole in the larger gear you’re using, you get loops.
 This pattern has lots of loops, as it uses a #40 gear in a #45 hole.
 The larger wheel is 140 and the large ring is 180.
 All except the 40 are in Wild Gears’ Full Page Gear Set.
 The 40 came from the Plentiful Gear Set.

-In case you’d like to try it yourself, you can get the colouring page for $1.77 USD.
-To make the colouring page, I drew the design with a black pen and got it perfect the first time.
-Honest.
+In case you’d like to try colouring it yourself, you can get the colouring page for $1.77 USD.
+Send me your pictures and I’ll add them to the gallery.

 Colouring page available at https://www.etsy.com/ca/listing/573353165/adult-coloring-page-loopy-spiro-pattern